• Overview

 TrackPlot(bamfile = "Parent_SC3v3_Human_Glioblastoma_possorted_genome_bam.bam", gtf = gtf, gene = "TPM4", cell.group = Idents(obj), highlights = c(16095264,16095357), junc = TRUE, max.depth = 1)

-In previous sections, we noted that exon or junction expression is part of gene expression, and inverse expression patterns can strongly indicate alternative splicing.
-However, exon-skipped reads are largely independent of exon expression, making them more sensitive for detecting alternative splicing and allowing for the prioritization of many events.
+Exon or junction expression is part of gene expression, so inverse expression patterns can indicate alternative splicing.
+By contrast, exon-skipped reads are largely independent of exon expression, offering higher sensitivity for detecting splicing events.

 DefaultAssay(obj) <- "exclude"